-Gracie Letter has a Master’s in Counseling with a focus on helping children, adolescents, young adults and their families struggling with depression, anxiety, OCD, and trauma.
+Gracie Letter is a Licensed Professional Counselor – Associate whose focus is on helping children, adolescents, young adults and their families struggling with depression, anxiety, OCD, and trauma.
 Gracie believes the therapeutic space should be tailored to the individual and uses evidence- based treatments, such as Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT) to help clients learn how to cope with challenges.
 She easily connects with kids and adolescents and incorporates play therapy, humor, and fun into sessions.
 Gracie takes a collaborative, supportive, strengths-based approach to help clients reach their personal goals.
 She provides therapy in the following areas:

 - Emotion regulation